KBryt/Recommendation_System/README.md

 # Recommendation_System

-This project recommend a course and also shows analytics in a web page
+This project is a recommendation system which recommend a course and also shows analytics in a web page.

 <p align="center">
   <img src="https://github.com/KBryt/Recommendation_System/blob/main/Assets/dashboard.JPG"